 The risk for potential presence of nitrosamines in the finished drug product needs to be assessed.
-Nitrosamine impurity sources include the API, excipients, primary packaging and manufacturing brocess.4,5
+Nitrosamine impurity sources include the API, excipients, primary packaging and manufacturing process.

 Neutral type I glass vials should be used.

 Suitability of container should be demonstrated, including the following properties: